LionWeb-io/LionWeb-io.github.io/website/docs/Guides-Server/index.md

 sidebar_position: 1
 ---

-# LionWeb Repository
+# LionWeb Server

-The **LionWeb Repository** is the reference implementation of a storage server for LionWeb-compliant models.
+The **LionWeb Server** is the reference implementation of a storage server for LionWeb-compliant models.
 It is built in **TypeScript**, runs on **Node.js**, and stores data in a **PostgreSQL** database.
 It supports the [LionWeb specification](https://lionweb.io) and provides robust APIs for bulk operations, inspection, language registration, and administrative setup.

 ---

 ## Overview

-- Language-agnostic LionWeb model repository (i.e., it works with all LionWeb languages)
+- Language-agnostic LionWeb model server (i.e., it works with all LionWeb languages)
 - Built with Node.js and TypeScript
 - Persists models using PostgreSQL (via Docker or local installation)
 - Interacts via a set of REST-based including **Bulk APIs**, **DB Admin APIs**, **Additional APIs**, and **Inspection APIs**